kyverno/chainsaw/website/docs/test/explicit.md

 # Explicit approach

-The explicit is a bit more verbose than the conventional one but offers a lot more flexibility and features:
+The explicit is a bit more verbose than the conventional one but offers far more flexibility and features:

 - It does not rely on file naming conventions for operations ordering
 - It encourages file reuse across tests, reducing duplication and maintenance